bytecodealliance/wrpc/crates/wit-bindgen/README.md

 [online documentation] which includes some examples and longer form reference documentation as well.

-This crate is developed as a portion of the [`wit-bindgen` repository] which also contains a CLI and generators for other languages.
+This crate is developed as a portion of the [`wRPC` repository] which also contains a CLI and the RPC framework itself

 [`generate!`]: https://docs.rs/wit-bindgen-wrpc/latest/wit_bindgen_wrpc/macro.generate.html
 [WIT]: https://component-model.bytecodealliance.org/design/wit.html